Home » Blog » Bible & Character » Planning Homeschool Bible Time

 Step 1: Pray

 This one is simple.
 I try to always pray about what we study.
-Sometimes topics are more obvious than others – like when we’ve been dealing with a character issue or current events occur that make us run straight into the Word.
-Even when I don’t have a clear answer about what to study, our time is never void of goodness no matter where we dive into the Word!
+Sometimes, topics are more evident than others—like dealing with a character issue or current events that make us run straight into the Word.
+Even when I don’t have a clear answer about what to study, our time is never void of goodness, no matter where we dive into the Word!

 Step 2: Plan Bible Studies

-While I never hesitate to take a break from “the plan” when situations arise (like current events, for example), I do try to lay out a general plan of study for the school year.
+While I never hesitate to take a break from “the plan” when situations arise (like current events, for example), I try to lay out a general study plan for the school year.

-During the elementary years, I like to read through a really good chronological children’s version of the Bible at least once.
+During the elementary years, I like reading through a really good chronological children’s version of the Bible at least once.
 (It usually takes us two school years to read all the way through.)
 After that’s been accomplished, I alternate between various types of studies.
-You might find us using a fill-in-the-answers type of book like Proverbs People or completing a lapbook on Exodus.
-We might go through an entire survey of the Old Testament using God’s Great Covenant or review the entire New Testament with a Grapevine study.
+You might find us using a fill-in-the-answers book like Proverbs People or completing a lapbook on Exodus.
+We might go through an entire survey of the Old Testament using God’s Great Covenant or a review of the whole New Testament with a Grapevine study.
 Especially when there are character issues, I will use For Instruction in Righteousness to guide me in teaching a topic.

 Sometimes, we replace Bible study with books that teach us about the Word.
 Some that come to mind are Secrets of the Vine for Kids, The Seven C’s of Creation, and Discovering Jesus in Genesis.
-Rarely do I use devotionals with my children.
-I just don’t feel like most devotionals encourage anything more than a quick read and superficial prayer.
+I rarely use devotionals with my children.
+I don’t feel like most devotionals encourage anything more than a quick read and superficial prayer.

-During the middle and high school years, I like to make sure we read through most of the books of the Bible together at least once.
-(Many of the New Testament books will be studied two, three or more times.)
+During the middle and high school years, I like making sure we read through most of the books of the Bible together at least once.
+(Many New Testament books will be studied two, three, or more times.)
 I don’t necessarily read the books through in order.
 Often, we’ll just read and discuss, using study resources when necessary.
 One of my favorite resources to glean understanding through books of the Bible is the Picture Smart Bible – it’s so much more than just coloring pages!

-At times, we use guided studies like A Young Man’s Guide to Making Right Choices, God’s Not Dead, Christianity, Cults and the Bible, Daniel: Standing Strong in a Hostile World or Experiencing God: Student Edition, among others.
+We sometimes use guided studies like A Young Man’s Guide to Making Right Choices, God’s Not Dead, Christianity, Cults and the Bible, Daniel: Standing Strong in a Hostile World, or Experiencing God: Student Edition, among others.
 I will often borrow these materials from our church to save money.

 A newer resource to me is Right Now Media.
-Our church subscribes to this Christian video streaming service and all the church members get free access.
-There are several video-based teen studies and I plan to begin dropping some of these into our schedule this year.
+Our church subscribes to this Christian video streaming service, and all church members get free access.
+There are several video-based teen studies, and I plan to begin dropping some of these into our schedule this year.
 My son will be so motivated by this mode of learning!

 Step 3: Plan Memory Work

 This is the area in which I’m the biggest failure.
-However, I’ve made an attempt every year even if that attempt seems to dwindle by Christmas time and time again.
+However, I’ve attempted every year, even if that attempt seems to dwindle by Christmas time and time again.
 The plan every. single. year. has been to commit a new verse to memory each week and practice that verse together during our morning meeting time.
-I’m not sure why this has been such a struggle, but I do have a new plan in place which I pray we can stick with…
+I’m not sure why this has been such a struggle, but I have a new plan in place, which I pray we can stick to.

 Step 4: Plan Character Studies

-Most of the time, character studies happen alongside Bible study.
-Sometimes, they happen in place of Bible study.
-All the time, they are meant to encourage understanding of real-life Bible application.
+Character studies usually occur alongside Bible study, sometimes in place of it, but always to encourage understanding of real-life Bible application.
 (I’ve included sample schedules below to demonstrate how I use character studies concurrently with Bible study.)

-I’ve written before about all the resources I’ve used in the past for character studies.
+I’ve written about all the resources I’ve used for character studies.
 You won’t want to miss this giant list of goodies!

 Our family has found several great books to prompt Bible study and discussion!

 In the elementary years, we often read (or listen to) a good character study book after lunch.
-I usually take off from “regular” Bible study on Friday mornings to read a picture book that offers a good opportunity to discuss Christian character.
+I usually take off from “regular” Bible study on Friday mornings to read a picture book that offers an excellent opportunity to discuss Christian character.

 In the middle & high school years, my kids are often assigned character-building books to read on their own.
-Sometimes in place of independent reading, we’ll read (or listen to) a good book together in the afternoons.
-Some of the more recent books include Created for Work, Not a Fan, Crazy Love, Do Hard Things, and Before You Meet Your Prince Charming.
+Sometimes, in place of independent reading, we’ll read (or listen to) a good book together in the afternoons.
+Recent books include Created for Work, Boyhood and Beyond, and Before You Meet Your Prince Charming.

 Step 5: Plan Service Opportunities